Second edition published 2017

 The attitudes children develop about gender and relationships affect their well-being over the long term.
 For example, evidence shows that young people who have more egalitarian attitudes about gender or are in more equal romantic relationships, have lower rates of intimate partner violence, unintended pregnancy, and sexually transmitted infections.
 Gender-variant children who are in supportive environments are less vulnerable to serious depression.
 And children who bully in sixth grade are more likely to be physically abusive in dating relationships.
 Studies demonstrate that effective curricula can promote young people’s sense of tolerance and respect, their communication and relationships skills, their knowledge of their own bodies, and their ability to keep safe.

 The Population Council created iMatter, an integrated approach to teaching younger adolescents about gender, puberty, and rights.
-It aims to foster students’ social and emotional learning and to promote their connectedness to school. iMatter includes a curriculum, puberty booklets, and a web-based application for grades 4–6.
+It aims to foster students’ social and emotional learning and to promote their connectedness to school. iMatter includes a curriculum, puberty booklets, and videos and handouts for grades 4–6.
 After a highly successful pilot phase, iMatter has been introduced across urban school districts and community-based organizations reaching younger adolescents.

 The curriculum includes eight 60-minute lessons, aligned to US Common Core learning standards that focus on:

 - Fairness and respect

 - Harassment and bullying

 - Communication skills and resolving conflicts

 Over 20 extension activities that can be used in the classroom or for homework engage young people in personal reflection, creativity, or critical thinking, such as by viewing a video clip and writing a poem, story, spoken word, or lyrics in response; or completing a crossword puzzle or true/false quiz.
 Videos include original shorts on topics such as communication, bullying, coming out, body image, sexual harassment, and apologizing.